datanucleus/docs-datanucleus/src/site/markdown/download.md

 <head><title>Download</title></head>

-## DataNucleus Download
+## DataNucleus Releases Download

+DataNucleus provides Open Source products, and you can freely download any __release__ of DataNucleus, together with the associated source code.
-DataNucleus provides Open Source products that are subject to the [Apache 2 License](documentation/license.html).
-You have a choice of download of released versions or alternatively, when requiring a build of the current GitHub codebase, nightly builds freshly generated from GitHub around 2AM GMT,
+DataNucleus downloads are subject to the [Apache 2 License](documentation/license.html).

-Note that DataNucleus software uses the versioning strategy defined [here](documentation/development/index.html#versioning).
+Note that DataNucleus software versioning uses the versioning strategy defined [here](documentation/development/index.html#versioning).
 We hope that you are successful in your use of DataNucleus, and if you have any problems or queries, please contact us using the [Forum](http://forum.datanucleus.org).
 Be aware that we don't have much time for this free support so you could make a [donation](documentation/donations.html) to further development and pay for our time providing support.

-### Releases

 The first thing to note is that __all DataNucleus releases are "stable"__, in that they all pass all DataNucleus tests and the relevant TCKs, so any referral to some "stable branch" is a concept for other projects; the whole point of TDD is to guarantee stability.